karstenwinter/karstenwinter.github.io/README.md

 ## Experience

-### Lead Software Engineer – snapp.ai
+### Jan 2018 → May 2020: Lead Software Engineer – snapp.ai
-Jan 2018 → May 2020 - *scala, mysql, reactjs, javascript, html, typescript, nextjs, rest*
+*scala, mysql, reactjs, javascript, html, typescript, nextjs, rest*

 Design and Implementation of the Marketplace/Shop Backend and its Web Frontend. https://magemarket.com/

-### Anwendungsentwickler – b+m Informatik AG
+### Jan 2016 → Jan 2018: Software Developer – b+m Informatik AG
-Jan 2016 → Jan 2018 - *java, xtend, maven, jenkins, sql*
+*java, xtend, maven, jenkins, sql*

 Design and Implementation of finance software used to process fundings in regional banks in germany.
 Used BPMN with Camunda Engine, MDSD/DSL-development with Xtend and Xtext, Hibernate SQL development, test using JUnit+Selenium, DevOps with Jenkins.

-### Student research assistant – University of Kiel, Germany
+### Nov 2013 → Dec 2013: Student research assistant – University of Kiel, Germany
-Nov 2013 → Dec 2013 - *curry, haskell, prolog, web, database*
+*curry, haskell, prolog, web, database*

 Development of a test suite for Curry (a Haskell variant with logic programming)